How Do We Deal With Racism?

 What is racism and how do we deal with this issue?

 If you think about it – nobody who was born, asked to be born black, white or brown.
 None of us asked to be born African, Caucasian, Jewish or Arab.
 Neither did we ask to be born within a specific nation of our own choosing and to be born at a specific year of our own choice.

 When we were born we had no choice or control pertaining to which family we were going to be born in and which ethnicity we would be a part of.

 So, do black lives matter?
 Do white lives matter?
 Or – do all lives matter?

 In order to understand the monster called racism we need to view this issue purely from a spiritual or Biblical viewpoint.

-Biblical Viewpoint of Races
+Biblical Worldview of Races

-The entire human race came from ONE couple – Adam & Eve (Genesis 1, Genesis 2).
+The entire human race came from one couple – Adam & Eve (Genesis 1, Genesis 2).

 Both Adam & Eve could neither be classified as being African, Caucasian or even Asian.
 However every human being who lives and has lived on the earth has directly and biologically come from Adam & Eve.